All Episodes

 Well, no, because it's not religion to them.

-You're not, I mean, I'm not afraid of the punishments of Zeus because I don't believe in Zeus, right?
+You're not, I mean, I'm not afraid of the punishments of Zeus, because I don't believe in Zeus, right?

 So they have to believe that it's not a religion, that it's real, right?

-And the Oracle at Delphi cannot lie.
+And the Oracle of Delphi cannot lie.

-So it was a real connection to a real, all honest, all-knowing God.
+So it was a real connection to a real, all honest, all knowing God.

-So it was not a religion.
+So it was not a religion, it was physics.

 And so people felt that without the vaccine, they were going to die.